Gold-Nano Blog / Gold Nanoparticle Cancer Research News #7

 Now, researchers at the Georgia Institute of Technology (Georgia Tech) have invented a way for a remote control to switch T-Cells (white blood cells) 'On or Off' to attack and kill a malignant tumor, on command.

-T-Cells are a type of white blood cell that the body creates to fight off diseases inside the cell, however, some tumors have the ability to turn 'Off' T-Cells, making them no longer a threat the tumor's existence.
+T-Cells are a type of white blood cell that the body creates to fight off diseases, inside the cell, however, some tumors can turn 'Off' T-Cells, making them no longer a threat to the tumor's existence.

 In addition, in today's immunotherapy, T-Cells are taken from a patient, then modified and harvested outside the body, then reintroduced into the patient's bloodstream.

-But once they are reintroduced into the patient's body, physicians lose control over the T-Cell's movements.
+But, typically, once the T-Cells are reintroduced into a patient's body, physicians lose control over the T-Cell's movements.

 In the next part of the study, researchers injected the modified T-Cells and gold nanorods into a tumor.

-In addition, when the light was not shown on the gold nanoparticles the T-Cells would switch 'Off' because body temperatures are not normally high enough to activate the T-Cell's switch.
+In addition, when the laser was not shown on the gold nanoparticles, the T-Cells would switch 'Off' because the body's temperature isn't high enough to activate the T-Cells.